Thick, Rich Homemade Tomato Paste

 This post may contain affiliate links.
 Please read my disclosure policy.

-Rich and tasty, the best tomato paste is a must-have pantry staple — it enriches soups, amplifies flavor in pasta sauces and so much more!
-Learn how to make it at home with this easy recipe.
+Rich and tasty, the best tomato paste is a must-have pantry staple — it enriches soups, amplifies flavor in many of my pasta sauces and so much more.

-- Canned whole tomatoes: Use best-quality canned tomatoes packed in their own juices OR use fresh or homegrown plum (roma) tomatoes, which have less water than slicing tomatoes.
+- Types of tomatoes: Use best-quality canned tomatoes packed in their own juices, or use fresh or homegrown plum (roma) tomatoes, which have less water than slicing tomatoes.
 Because they can be expensive, I suggest saving heirloom tomatoes to use fresh in a salad or other dish.

 If you’ve ever made a fruit butter with apples or pears, the process of making tomato paste will seem familiar.